GavinMendelGleason/data_mesh/Mesh.md

 will have to change *how* we perform and *who* will be in our team.

 The domain team, aside from its core function of carrying out the operational function with which it is tasked, must also build *data products*.

-be staffed
-with

-needs to take on

 ## Immutability